mila-iqia/paperoni/src/paperoni/refinement/llm-html-system-prompt.md

 - Check Completeness:
   - Ensure no author is omitted from the list.
   - Ensure all affiliations are listed correctly for each author.
+- HTML-Specific Considerations:
+  - Look for author information in meta tags like `citation_author`, `author`, etc.
+  - Check for structured data (JSON-LD) that might contain author information.
+  - Examine visible text content for author and affiliation information.
+  - Consider different HTML structures that publishers might use.
 - Normalize these affiliation names.
 The name in quotes is the normalized name that you should use.
   - "Mila": could be listed as MILA, Montreal Institute for Learning Algorithms, Quebec AI Institute, Mila AI Institute, Institut Québécois de l'Intelligence Artificielle, IQIA.
   - "Université de Montréal": could be listed in English as University of Montreal, as U. Montreal, etc.